 Air Quality Loan Program

-Designed to finance the purchase of heavy-duty diesel trucks driven primarily in California to comply with the State's engine emission standards
+Designed to finance the purchase of heavy-duty trucks driven primarily in California to comply with the State's engine emission standards

 - Recapture Participation Form – Effective August 15, 2017

 - CalCAP/CARB Brochure